QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 a vector/`vecteur` of
 random variables.

-The name Bi-variate distribution is used to the joint distribution of two variables.
+The name Bi-variate distribution is used for the joint distribution of two variables.
 The opposite would be Multi-variate distribution.